Geeoon/DNS-Tunnel-Keylogger/README.md

 ![Custom DNS on Spaceship](./screenshots/CustomNS_Screenshot1.png)

-Add records that make point the namespace domains to your exfiltration server's IP address.
+Add records that point the namespace domains to your exfiltration server's IP address.

 ![Personal Nameservers on Spaceship](./screenshots/CustomNS_Screenshot2.png)